Governing Council

 The Government will implement the Barnahaus model with a center on each island.

-"With this, we can protect the child and focus on their emotional well-being," explained the councilor.
+"With this, we can protect the child and focus on their emotional well-being," the councilor explained.
 "In such traumatic situations, we cannot allow the child to relive what happened so many times."
-She also pointed out that the witness's testimony will be more useful in court, since, due to the trauma and the need to protect themselves, as they are forced to repeat what the child experienced, they tend to "omit certain details" over time.
-The first center will open in Ibiza, where the Island Council has been working since the previous legislative term.
+She added that the testimonies of the victim's family will also be improved, since, due to the trauma and the need to protect themselves, as they are forced to repeat what the child experienced, they tend to "omit certain details" over time.
+The first center will open in Ibiza, where the Island Council has already been working on this project since the previous legislative term.

 Cargando